wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-setpoint-command.rst

 Setpoint Command
 ================

-.. important:: RobotBuilder has been updated to support the new commandbased framework!
-Unfortunately, this documentation is outdated and only for the old commandbased framework.
-Individuals interested in updating this documentation can open a pull request on the `frc-docs <https://github.com/wpilibsuite/frc-docs>`__ repository.

-A common use case in robot programs is to drive an actuator to a particular angle or position that is measured using a potentiometer or encoder.
+A Setpoint Command works in conjunction with a PIDSubsystem to drive an actuator to a particular angle or position that is measured using a potentiometer or encoder.
 This happens so often that there is a shortcut in RobotBuilder to do this task.
-It is called the Setpoint command and it's one of the choices on the palette or the right-click context menu that can be inserted under "Commands".

 Start with a PIDSubsystem
 -------------------------